paps2611/easeMyDeal/README.md

 # easemydeal
+This Project is solely made for the purpose of evaluation from easemydeal.
 A Flutter application designed to simplify the management and display of event data.
 This project demonstrates how to fetch, filter, and present data using Flutter widgets in a clean and user-friendly interface.
 ## Getting Started